tle16694/Osmo-GPS-Controller-Demo/docs/Q&A.md

 ## 8. UI Design Corresponding to Camera Modes

 Reference: Please refer to the **Camera Status Push (1D02)** function in the [DATA Segment Detailed Documentation](protocol_data_segment.md), which provides detailed explanations on how parameters are displayed and mapped to frame fields under different camera modes.

+## 9. When Should GPS Data Be Transmitted?

+The remote controller should begin transmitting GPS data at a frequency of 10 Hz immediately after a successful connection with the camera, rather than waiting until video recording starts.
+ Additionally, it is recommended to include an indicator light to show whether a GPS signal has been acquired.

+## 10. What Is the Difference Between Reporting the QS Button and Using the Unified Mode Switching Command?

+**Reporting the QS button** is equivalent to a short press of the camera’s QS button (typically the power button).
+The target shooting mode is determined by the camera’s internal configuration, and the remote controller does not need to specify the mode—it simply sends a key report command.
+A single press will switch to the first mode in the quick switch list; repeated short presses will cycle through the remaining modes.

+**The unified mode switching command**, on the other hand, allows direct switching to a specific shooting mode.
+This approach is more explicit and efficient, ideal for scenarios such as “one-click switch to XX mode.”

+## 11. How to Implement Shoot/Record Control?

+There are two approaches to implementing shoot/record control:

+One approach is to use the **Recording Control command (1D03)**.
+However, we recommend using the shoot/record button in the **Key Reporting command (0011)**, which is equivalent to a short press of the camera’s shutter button.
+This method simplifies the logic by eliminating the need to determine the current recording state.